-For FY 2022-2023, the Commission will use 100% of its Public Services Set-aside to fund a Fair Housing and Housing Justice program.
-Subrecipients may be selected through a NOFA process, or staff may recommend maintaining the current subrecipients through an extension and/or expansion of the currently funded one-year subrecipient agreements.
+For FY 2023-2024, the Commission will use 100% of its Public Services Set-aside to fund a Fair Housing and Housing Justice program.
+Subrecipients will be selected through an annual NOFA process.

 A Fair Housing and Housing Justice program is a critical upstream investment that can prevent people from becoming homeless.
 Because people served by this program do not enter the homeless system of care, the funding is not governed by Sonoma County CoC, the governing body for Sonoma County's homeless system of care.